-In this section you may set certain task attributes (Customer, Contact, Location, URL) as well as define your own attributes.
+In this section you may set certain task attributes (Customer, Contact, Location, URL).
 The task attributes are configured for your BSCW server and may be changed by your BSCW administrator.

-8.1.2.4 Changing tasks
+12.1.2.4 Changing tasks

 Before the task has been started you may change all task specifications by